helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 mechanisms have been suggested.
 In an alternative two-step mechanistic model, the nucleophile could attack first, forming

-a pentavalent, trigonal bipyramidal *intermedia/OCBE_IIte* (as apposed to a pentavalent *transition state*).
+a pentavalent, trigonal bipyramidal *intermediate* (as apposed to a pentavalent *transition state*).
 The reaction is completed when the leaving group is expelled.
-The intermedia/OCBE_IIte species would occupy an energy *valley* between the two transition states.
+The intermediate species would occupy an energy *valley* between the two transition states.

 **